 — Light-duty casing

-Given that people have such a wide variety of needs, choosing a single best solar generator is an almost impossible task.
+Given that people have such a wide variety of needs, choosing the single best solar generator is an almost impossible task.
 However, the Jackery 1000 takes our top spot because it comes as close as any to supplying the majority of power demands.
 The 1002Wh capacity can actually cope with startup surges (common with plug-in devices) of up to 2,000 watts.
 According to the company, the generator will provide eight laptop charges, 13 hours of TV use, and can run a grill for 50 minutes.

 Two 100-watt solar panels are included in the package, so there are no problems choosing compatible units.
 In full sun, they will charge the Jackery 1000 solar generator in around 8 hours.
 They are water- and dust-resistant to the IP65 standard, but should not be left out in the rain.
 The Jackery 1000 can also be charged via 110V AC mains, or a 12V DC vehicle power socket.
 While not especially fast, pass-through charging means you can continue to use the generator while topping it up.